Star Trek (2009 film): Filming

 The production team maintained heavily enforced security around the film.
 Karl Urban revealed, "[There is a] level of security and secrecy that we have all been forced to adopt.
 I mean, it's really kind of paranoid crazy, but sort of justified.
 We're not allowed to walk around in public in our costumes and we have to be herded around everywhere in these golf carts that are completely concealed and covered in black canvas.
 The security of it is immense.
 You feel your freedom is a big challenge."
 Actors like Jennifer Morrison were only given the scripts of their scenes.
 The film's shooting script was fiercely protected even with the main cast.
 Simon Pegg said, "I read [the script] with a security guard near me – it's that secretive."
 The film used the fake working title of Corporate Headquarters.
 Some of the few outside of the production allowed to visit the set included Rod Roddenberry, Ronald D. Moore, Jonathan Frakes, Walter Koenig, Nichelle Nichols, Ben Stiller, Tom Cruise and Steven Spielberg (who had partially convinced Abrams to direct because he liked the script, and he even advised the action scenes during his visit).

 When the shoot ended, Abrams gave the cast small boxes containing little telescopes, which allowed them to read the name of each constellation it was pointed at.
 "I think he just wanted each of us to look at the stars a little differently," said John Cho.
-After the shoot, Abrams cut out some scenes of Kirk and Spock as children, including seeing the latter as a baby, as well as a subplot involving Nero being imprisoned by the Klingons and his escape: this explanation for his absence during Kirk's life confused many to whom Abrams screened the film.
+After the shoot, Abrams cut out some scenes of Kirk and Spock as children, including seeing the latter as a baby, as well as a subplot involving Nero being imprisoned by and escaping from the Klingons.
+This explanation for his absence during Kirk's life confused many to whom Abrams screened the film.
 Other scenes cut out explained that the teenage Kirk stole his stepfather's antique car because he had forced him to clean it before an auction; and that the Orion he seduced at the Academy worked in the operations division.
 Afterward, she agrees to open the e-mail containing his patch that allows him to pass the Kobayashi Maru test.